CharlesB91/engage-fitness/README.md

 - Can a staff/admin user edit a workout - Yes
 - Can a staff/admin user delete a workout - Yes

 ## Bugs

 ### Resolved Bugs

 - Date and time picker.
-Originally database was set up with data and time in seperate schemas.
-This proveded really diffuculat for the database to query for available appointments.
-Discocvered this query should be inclusive and data and time together.
-Implemented a datatime picker (https://github.com/fawadtariq/materialize-datetimepicker)
+Originally database was set up with data and time in separate schemas.
+This provided really difficult for the database to query for available appointments.
+Discovered this query should be inclusive and data and time together.
+Implemented a data time picker (https://github.com/fawadtariq/materialize-datetimepicker)
-- Datatime Picker format issue.
-When appointment was being booked django was thoughing a formatting error.
-Discovered that datatime picker had to be formatted a certain way.
+- Data time Picker format issue.
+When appointment was being booked django was throwing a formatting error.
+Discovered that data time picker had to be formatted a certain way.
 Reached out Tutor Support & Stackoverflow (https://stackoverflow.com/questions/70085722/date-time-field-django-models)
 - Deployment Issue - Site was not rendering when site has been deployed - This was due to a summer note issue.
-Updated requirments txt which resolved this issue.
+Updated requirements txt which resolved this issue.
 - Site was throwing 500 error when rendering.
 This was due to a broken html tag.

 ### Unresolved Bug

-- The only Unresolved bug which remains is when creating & editing working out i could not upload an image to cloudinary.
+- The only Unresolved bug which remains is when creating & editing working out I could not upload an image to cloudinary.
 Searched stackoverflow and cloudinary however could not find solution.
 If a new workout is created via the interface a default image is selected.
 Images can be uploaded successfully via django admin site.

 ## Deployment